 Change the way you think about your basement appliances and equipment

 If you’re in the market to replace older appliances or equipment, such as heating or cooling units, consider switching to one that has earned an ENERGY STAR® label, which requires products to meet specific standards for energy efficiency.
-While the savings will vary based on where you live, switching out old heating and cooling units can help to reduce your home’s energy bill by more than $200 a year.
+While the savings will vary based on where you live, switching out old heating and cooling units could help to reduce your home’s energy bill by more than $200 a year.
 You’re also best off having any new equipment installed by a qualified technician.

 Consider hiring a professional contractor